xorphitus/lgdsync/README.md

 1. Select application type "Desktop app"
 1. Download a client secret JSON file and rename it as `credentials.json`

-## Build

-    $ ./build.sh

-Then, you can get `./target/lgdsync` as an executable file.
-It's available for Linux and macOS.
-If you are a Windows user, `.target/lgdsync-${version}-standalone.jar` is available.

 ## Usage

-Then, type the following command to start sync your files to Google Drive.
+Type the following command to start sync your files to Google Drive.

     $ /path/to/lgdsync ${from} ${to}